The JUICE Pre-Operational Repository

 • Configuration files: The configuration files required by AGM, EPS, and OSVE (and MAPPS) are present in the CONFIG directory.
 Internally to the SOC, the source of these files is the Configuration repository conf.
 From this directory, only the OSVE Configuration file is accessed directly by the user when running the OSVE simulation.

 • Modelling files: The Modelling files are the Experiment Definition Files (EDFs) and are used as an input to EPS.
-These files contain all the relevant modelling information of the instruments, including sequences and commands definitions as exported from the MIB, constraint modelling, etc. These files can be also considered as configuration files.
+These files contain all the relevant modelling information of the instruments, including sequence and command definitions as exported from the MIB, constraint modelling, etc. These files can be also considered as configuration files.
 Internally to the SOC the origin of these files is the Configuration repository conf.

 • Pointing files: This directory hosts all the Pointing Request Files (PTR) and the resulting SPICE C-Kernels (CK) This is the directory where the instrument teams deliver their pointing requests as well.
 These files are considered planning files and can be delivered by the SOC or PIs during the Pointing Timeline Harmonisation process.
+Each instrument has a subdirectory for their deliveries but only the latest SOC PTR in the main directory contains all the merged requests.

 • Timeline files: This directory hosts all the planning files related to instrument operations to provide instrument modes, module states, data generation, and power consumption information.
 Different types of files are hosted in this directory such as the event fies, Observation Plan files (OPL), Observation Timeline files (OTL), Instrument Timeline files (ITL), and Payload Operations Requests Files (POR).
 Each instrument has a subdirectory which is also the location where the files are delivered by the PI teams.

 • output directory: This is a directory required by OSVE where its output is dumped.
+Only the latest output files are kept in this directory by the SOC.
+These files are not version controlled.

 To summarize the directory contains a number of: